 - Sprinkle small rocks or aquarium gravel until the soil is completely covered.

 - Water sparingly, about once to just a few times a month.

 - Place your succulent garden in a bright location.

 Like other plants, succulents are susceptible to root rot.
 Unlike other plants, succulents don’t need to be watered very often.

-If you are worried about overwatering your succulents, a good rule of thumb is to check for moisture in the soil like you would a cake for “doneness.
+If you are worried about overwatering your succulents, a good rule of thumb is to check for moisture in the soil like you would check a cake for "doneness."
 Place a bamboo skewer or chopstick in the soil and check for clinging soil when it is removed.
-If the skewer comes out clean you’ll need to add some water, or even a few ice cubes to your garden (the ice cubes melt slowly instead of adding a lot of moisture at one time).
+If the skewer comes out clean, you’ll need to add some water or even a few ice cubes to your garden.
+(The ice cubes melt slowly instead of adding a lot of moisture at one time).